exercism/python/concepts/functions/about.md

     return x
     print(y)

-# y never gets printed, because function exists after return statement
+# y never gets printed, because the function exits after the return statement
 >>> show(1, 2)
 1
 ```

 ## Modularity

 Complex programs can be broken down into smaller parts.
-Functions can be used to perform different tasks.
+Different functions can be used to perform different specific tasks.

 Assume a program has to perform the following tasks:
   * Calculate the area of a circle